cmary2023/html-website/README.md

 - 🐱 Fun and themed header image for a personal touch
 - 🧵 Categorized sections with unique icons

-## 📂 Project Structure
-index.html # Main HTML file
-about.html # About Website file
-books.html # List of books file
-style.css # CSS styles for layout and design images/ # Folder for book cover images and icons

 ## 🧠 Technologies Used